 GPs are the first point of contact for most people and can refer patients to other specialist NHS services.
 Once in the UK, expats should choose a local GP in their area and book an appointment to register as a patient.

-Expats should note that while public healthcare throughout the United Kingdom operates under the umbrella of the NHS, each country within the UK has its own branch of the NHS.
-Therefore, while the general process of accessing public healthcare is more or less the same in all of the UK's four countries, there may be slight policy differences, such as whether prescription medication is subsidised or fully funded.
-Expats can find out more by visiting the NHS website of the country they will be moving to.
+Expats should note that while public healthcare throughout the United Kingdom operates under the umbrella of the NHS, each country within the UK has its own NHS organisation.
+Therefore, while the general process of accessing public healthcare is more or less the same in all of the UK's four countries, there may be slight policy differences, such as whether prescription medication is partly subsidised or fully funded.
+Expats can find out more by visiting the NHS website of the area they will be moving to.

 Private health insurance in the United Kingdom